-Under this program, the US Army assists veterinarians with paying down student loans for active duty and reserve service members.
-Active duty veterinary students can receive up to $120,000 over three years, while reservists may receive up to $50,000 over the same period.
+Under this program, the U.S. Army assists servicemembers in health professions with student loan debt.
+Active duty veterinarians can receive up to $120,000 over three years, while reservists can receive up to $50,000 over the same period.

 Faculty Loan Repayment Program

 Under this program, veterinary graduates who agree to teach at an accredited health professions college or university may be eligible for up to $40,000 of veterinary debt repayment.